Skip to content

 file_bytes = base64.b64decode(encoded)

-# Use file
+# Now use the file

 Date/Time Widgets